 To learn about the chemicals and other frequently asked questions in the Detroit area, please check out the Detroit River FAQs.

 This sign has been posted in shorefishing locations along the Detroit River to give anglers advice on which fish to eat and which to throw back.
 If you fish in an area along the Detroit River that could use a sign or if you notice one has gone missing, please let us know.
-You can call MDCH toll free at 1-800-648-6942.
-Thank you!
+You can call MDHHS toll free at 1-800-648-6942.

 Detroit River: Area of Concern (AOC)